 The reported capability to handle 50,000+ line codebases with a 75% task success rate (Kanerika.
 “GitHub Copilot vs Claude Code vs Cursor vs Windsurf: Best AI Coding Tool.”) positions it as the primary option for legacy system modernization, work that requires understanding accumulated technical debt across hundreds of files simultaneously.

-The current flagship is Opus 4.8 (released May 28, 2026), a quality upgrade over Opus 4.7 at the same $5/$25-per-million-token price and identical 1M-token context window.
-Anthropic reports Opus 4.8 is four times less likely than Opus 4.7 to allow flaws in code, scores 69.2% on SWE-Bench Pro (up from 64.3%) and 88.6% on SWE-bench Verified (up from 87.6%), and posts 74.6% on Terminal-Bench 2.1, though on that last benchmark both GPT-5.5 and Google’s newer Gemini 3.5 Flash score higher, so the lead is benchmark-specific.
-The model is also described as more likely to flag uncertainties rather than assert unsupported claims, and more capable of working independently for longer stretches without requiring human check-ins.
-For teams running long agentic refactoring sessions, the honesty and autonomy improvements are as consequential as the benchmark gains.
+Opus 4.8 (released May 28, 2026) remains the cost-optimized default: a quality upgrade over Opus 4.7 at $5/$25 per million tokens with a 1M-token context window.
+Anthropic reports Opus 4.8 is four times less likely than Opus 4.7 to allow flaws in code, scores 69.2% on SWE-Bench Pro and 88.6% on SWE-bench Verified, and is more capable of working independently for longer stretches without requiring human check-ins.
 (Anthropic.
 “Claude Opus 4.8.”)
-See our AI code generation benchmarks breakdown for how the full model field compares across task types.

 The Real Cost of Each Tool